Hakusan Shirakawa-go White Road 白山白川郷ホワイトロード

 Although it takes about one hour to drive the entire road without stopping, allow yourself some time to appreciate the Hakusan National Park area.
 Keep in mind, drivers are advised only to stop at designated places to ensure safety for all, especially with some tight curves and occasional fog.

-One of the first stops on the road is Chugu resthouse, where you can sample seasonal mushrooms and mountain vegetables, or sansai in Japanese, and various local specialties, notably, sushi made with a special and sustainable fish called char (iwana in Japanese).
+One of the first stops on the road is Chugu resthouse, where you can sample seasonal mushrooms and mountain vegetables, or sansai in Japanese, and various local specialties, notably sushi, made with a special and sustainable fish called char (iwana in Japanese).
 The incredibly fresh char is caught right out of nearby mountain streams.

 Also worth a visit is the Chugu Onsen Visitor Center and Chugu Exhibition Hall, explaining the wealth of flora and fauna within the Hakusan area and the different manners of life which evolved in the foothills.
 Back outside, take a walk on the nature trail along the Jadani River.
 You may even spot wild monkeys near the path.

 Your drive along the winding road includes many waterfalls cascading down the mountain.
 You can't miss Shiritaka Waterfall, with water falling in three stages.
 There is no shortage of places to take phenomenal photos, and one of the best views is at Ubagataki Waterfall.
-Better yet, enjoy the outdoor bath at Oyadaninoyu hot spring at the base of Ubagataki Waterfall and snap your camera from there.
+Better yet, enjoy the outdoor bath at Oyadaninoyu hot spring at the base of Ubagataki Waterfall and snap shots from there.

-The highest accessible point along the Hakusan White Road is Sanpoiwadake Peak at 1,736 meters.
+The highest accessible point along the Hakusan Shirakawa-go White Road is Sanpoiwadake Peak at 1,736 meters.
 The hiking trail to the peak starts at the Sanpoiwadake Parking Lot on the opposite side of the tunnel that connects Ishikawa and Gifu prefectures.
-It takes 50 minutes to reach the top, walking through a pristine natural beech forest with air that is crisp and sweet.
+It takes 50 minutes to reach the top, walking through a natural beech forest with air that is crisp and sweet.
 Prepare for panoramic views of Mt.
 Hakusan and the North Japan Alps.

 For its forests, waterfalls and streams leading to the wonderland of thatched ”gassho-zukuri” homes, it is no wonder that UNESCO deems this whole area worthy of celebration.